 Peter Maitlis conducted his early work with Michael Dewar and Gordon Stone.
 His research interests included synthesis of the N-heterocycles and organoboron, as well as the transition metal mediation of organic reactions.
 His work on palladium chemistry resulted in a two-volume book, The Organic Chemistry of Palladium (1971).
 He also conducted collaborative research with industry, resulting in new metal catalysts for the manufacture of oxygenated compounds.

-More recently, he worked to improve understanding of the commercially important Fischer–Tropsch reaction — the hydrogenation of carbon monoxide.
+Later, he worked to improve understanding of the commercially important Fischer - Tropsch reaction - the hydrogenation of carbon monoxide.
 He also investigated the syntheses of metal-containing liquid crystals (metallomesogens), which have useful optical and electronic properties.
 His research findings have been published in nearly 400 research papers and reviews.

-Peter is a former President of the Dalton Division of the Royal Society of Chemistry.
-He has lectured extensively around the world, organised international conferences and received many distinctions and prizes.
-Peter has served on the Royal Society Council and UK government committees, and advised government agencies and scientific bodies in Canada and the United States, amongst other countries.
+Peter was a former President of the Dalton Division of the Royal Society of Chemistry.
+He lectured extensively around the world, organised international conferences and received many distinctions and prizes.
+Peter served on the Royal Society Council and UK government committees, and advised government agencies and scientific bodies in Canada and the United States, amongst other countries.